VinaySehwag14/VinaySehwag14/README.md

 Web Developer and UI/UX explorer.
 ---------------------------------

-I have been learning code from 3 years , started as a node js developer but gaining interest in frontend technologies + designing tools and UI/UX.
+I have been learning code from 3+ years , started as a node js developer but gained interest in frontend technologies + designing tools and UI/UX.

 * 🌍  I'm based in New Delhi
 * ✉️  You can contact me at [vinaysehwag14@gmail.com](mailto:vinaysehwag14@gmail.com)